kansasdynamics/sysadmin/README.md

-# LSA
+# SYSADMIN
-Linux System Administration
+Bash and PowerShell scripts for System Administration.

 ### *Hostname*
 Change the hostname of a Linux system.